JhoselinRam/scigrapher/README.md

  ### Units:

- This property lets you get or set the units of each axis.
+ This property lets you set or get the units of each axis.
 The units appear on each tick at the right of the number.

  It is only necessary to define the values that you want to change and only that values will be updated, leaving the rest as they are.

  *Method:*

      axisUnits()
-     axisUnits(units)
+     axisUnits(options)
-     axisUnits(units, callback)
+     axisUnits(options, callback)

 *Where:*

-* `units` is an object containing the following properties:
+* `options` is an object containing the following properties:
   * `x` : a string representig the `x` axis units:
   * `y` : a string representig the `y` axis units:
 * `callback` is a callback function that is run after the axis units are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.